Build-Better-Music/Build-Better-Music.github.io/_drafts/AddingOrDeletingMotives.md

 *The key is making sure that the remaining motives are the motives that define the melody the most*.

 In this specific case, the most memorable parts of the bridge are the beginning and the ending.
-Therefore, that's what Alan Silvestri chose to include in this highly shortened verion.
+Therefore, that's what Alan Silvestri chose to include in this highly shortened version.

 ## Now What?